IGVSI Equity Market Rally Enters Danger Zone

 When equity prices start to bubble, NSB (not so bright) investors tend to sell their safer positions to jump into stocks at much too high prices --- don't be that person.
-"The correction is coming!
-The correction is coming!"
-The only ? is when...
+The correction is absolutely coming; the only ? is when...

 Don't Let The Bad Guys Fuel Your Greed --- Take Your Profits!

 The future is unpredictable, but understanding the past and how it impacts your portfolio, is essential to your long-run investment comfort --- and sanity.
 This Performance Expectation Analyzer has been developed for MCIM investors who want to understand their account statements better.

 No account statements present proper asset allocation information for accounts that include income CEFs --- they will not reflect the "purpose" of your securities.

 The IGVS Performance Analyzer applies exclusively to Market Cycle Investment Management Programs.